 Fact: Scripts/screenplays are typed on 8 ½” X 11” white paper.
 Who knew it’s supposed to be 3-holed (obviously not me, LOL).
 As I’m assuming you’re simplifying your life by using software like Final Draft, I’ll refrain from margin dimensions and page numbering (zzzzzzz).

 Fact: Courier 12 is the font of choice in the great U.S. of A. Why?
-Interesting enough, it’s all about timing.
+Interestingly enough, it’s all about timing.
 One script page with this font = 1 minute of on-screen time.

 Fact: The average feature film script is between 95 and 125 pages long, (with an average of 114).
 Dramas are generally longer than comedies.